zx0r/ResilientNetworkArchitectures/README.md

 - **Traditional domain fronting (SNI != Host header) has been largely mitigated by major CDNs like Google and AWS.** They now often validate that the SNI matches the Host header or enforce policies that break this technique.
 - **"SNI Fronting" or using a shared CDN certificate with multiple domains can still work to some extent if the CDN allows it.**
-- More common now is **"CDN as a Reverse Proxy"** where the circumvention traffic is tunneled through standard web protocols (WebSocket over TLS) to a user-owned domain that is legitimately proxied by the CDN.
+- More common now is **"CDN as a Reverse Proxy"** where the secure access architectures traffic is tunneled through standard web protocols (WebSocket over TLS) to a user-owned domain that is legitimately proxied by the CDN.
 The SNI and Host header match the user's domain, and the CDN simply forwards this traffic.
 This isn't "fronting" in the original sense but achieves a similar goal of using the CDN's IPs.

 ###### CDN-Based Fronting (Modern Approach: CDN as Reverse Proxy)

 **Configuration Steps**:

 1. Register a domain (`your-proxy-domain.com`).
-2. Point its DNS A/AAAA records to your circumvention server's IP.
+2. Point its DNS A/AAAA records to your secure access architectures server's IP.
-3. Set up your circumvention server protocol (e.g., VLESS, VMess, Trojan, SS) to use WebSocket (WS) as a transport, typically listening on a non-standard high port or on localhost.
+3. Set up your secure access architectures server protocol (e.g., VLESS, VMess, Trojan, SS) to use WebSocket (WS) as a transport, typically listening on a non-standard high port or on localhost.
-4. Install a web server (e.g., Nginx, Caddy) on the circumvention server to act as a reverse proxy.
+4. Install a web server (e.g., Nginx, Caddy) on the secure access architectures server to act as a reverse proxy.
 Configure it to:
    - Listen on port 443 (HTTPS) for `your-proxy-domain.com`.
    - Obtain a valid TLS certificate for `your-proxy-domain.com` (e.g., via Let's Encrypt).
-   - Reverse proxy requests for a specific path (e.g., `/your-secret-path`) to the local WebSocket listener of your circumvention protocol.
+   - Reverse proxy requests for a specific path (e.g., `/your-secret-path`) to the local WebSocket listener of your secure access architectures protocol.
    - Serve a legitimate-looking decoy website on other paths.
 5. Sign up `your-proxy-domain.com` with a CDN provider (e.g., Cloudflare).
    - Ensure the CDN is set to proxy traffic (e.g., orange cloud in Cloudflare).